HSBNE/hsbne.github.com/admin/causes.md

 6. A wiki page (on the HSBNE domain) stating
   * The current leader.
   * The cause objectives.
+  * The Causes's Operating Document (if one has been approved by cause membership)
   * Causes contribution details (classes, area of upkeep etc).

-#### Cause Contributions
+### Cause Contributions

 Causes must contribute back to the hackerspace as defined by the executive.
-Failure to meet these obligations in a calendar month will result in no funds being allocated for that month, and the cause area being shutdown until the obligations are sufficiently met.
+Failure to meet these obligations in a calendar month will result in all cause budget access being suspended until such time as the obligations are being met.
 The current rules for contribution are:

-1. One **unique** class run per month.
+1. One event or class per calendar month
-   * **Unique** means separate classes, not repeating the same class. ie: lathe use and welding, or intro to soldering and oscilloscope 101
 2. Obligation to ‘own’ a physical area of the hackerspace and be responsible for its upkeep and appearance.
 3. Grants specifically for the cause must also have some contribution to the hackerspace as a whole.

-##### How is upkeep managed?

-The area defined for upkeep gets cleaned and approved by a member of the exec as acceptable.
-Photos are taken as a reference.
-Each month a walkthrough will be performed to grade the area against the reference photos.
-No walkthrough report means no funds allocated for that month, and the area will be closed until the grievance is resolved.

-#### Cause Rules
+### Cause Rules

-Operation of a cause is bound by similar rules as the group as a whole.
-When in doubt, read our incorporation rules and follow them.
-The relevant clarifications
-are:
+1. Members may allocate up to 30% of their monthly membership fees to up to three (3) causes.
+2. Causes must have an operating policy document to form and run.
+This document should detail:
+  * Induction and Maintenance processes for cause tools.
+  * Lists of tool maintainers and process for becoming a maintainer of each tool
+  * Expectations for use of cause area, including Shared Working Spaces, Supervision and Storage.
+  * Ongoing approved budgets for expenditure/reimbursement (ie, consumable restocking)

-1. Quorum is defined as minimum 3 people or 40% of cause membership, whichever is greater.
+3. Quorum is defined as minimum 3 people or 40% of cause membership, whichever is greater.
-2. The cause leader has a discretionary amount as determined by the Treasurer.
-   (Currently *$100/m* but can not exceed cause balance)
+4. Meetings must be given with 5 days notice of any agenda items.
-3. Causes may (at the discretion of the treasurer) accept contributions from sources other than membership fee alotments.
+5. Causes may (at the discretion of the treasurer) accept contributions from sources other than membership fee alotments.
-4. Causes meetings may only vote on items relating to the expenditure of a causes balance.
+6. Causes meetings may vote on items relating to:

-Otherwise, a cause operates as does the larger group, to highlight a few key
-points:

-1. The requirements for meetings to vote on decisions with:
-  * Quorum at a meeting.
-  * Adequate public notice.
+  * Expenditure of a causes balance (at the discretion of the treasurer).
+  * Induction processes for use of tools the cause is responsible for.
+  * Supervision of tools the cause is responsible for and induction of supervisors thereof.
+  * Maintenance lock-outs for tools.
-  * Minutes accessible to HSBNE membership.
+  * Amendments to the cause's Operating Policy.
-2. Five days notice to HSBNE members for financial meeting items.

-### Causes are not Silos

-A cause empowers you and people with similar interests to direct funds appropriately within your own consensus.
-It does not, in any way allow you to:
+7. Causes must publish all voted policies/processes on their entrance (or as close as practicable) and on the HSBNE Wiki on their Cause page.
+8. Cause Leaders must resign their position at the Annual General Meeting and be nominated and voted in.
+9. Cause Leaders may be removed from their position by a majority vote of the Executive or the Membership.
+10. Causes may not:
   * Deny general membership access to a cause maintained area
   * Deny non cause members to any meetings, equipment, tools, consumables or classes.

-### Legal Mumbo Jumbo

-For the purposes of our incorporation rules, causes are defined as subcommittees.

-### Lets do this!
+### Starting a Cause

 To start a cause, [contact the executive](mailto:executive@hsbne.org) with: